 Some research hints that vitamin C supplementation may lower fasting blood sugar levels and may be particularly effective in older adults.

 Vitamin E (D-Alpha Tocopherol) 15 IU

-The makers of SugaREX are providing 15 IU (10 mg) in each capsule, which is 50% of the daily value of this fat-soluble vitamin.
+SugaREX makers provide 15 IU (10 mg) in each capsule, which is 50% of the daily value of this fat-soluble vitamin.
 Vitamin E comes in two forms a D and an L form.
-The D form is considered more active so this is why SugaREX provides D-alpha tocopherol.
+The D form is considered more active, so SugaREX provides D-alpha tocopherol.

 Biotin (Vitamin B7) 300 mcg

-Also sometimes called “vitamin H” biotin is mostly associated with hair, skin, and nail supplements.
+Also, sometimes called “vitamin H,” biotin is mostly associated with hair, skin, and nail supplements.
 However, biotin also activates genes that lower blood sugar.
 Deficiencies in this nutrient have been linked to impaired glucose tolerance – which can result in elevated blood sugar levels.
 Smoking can also reduce biotin levels.
-Each capsule of SugaREX is providing 100% of the recommended daily allowance of this nutrient, which ensures deficiencies, however unlikely, do not occur.
+Each capsule of SugaREX provides 100% of the recommended daily allowance of this nutrient, which ensures deficiencies, however unlikely, do not occur.

 Watch this video to see more about how biotin helps diabetes.